Lumentum Holdings Inc Annual Shareholders Meeting Transcript

 Alan S. Lowe - Lumentum Holdings Inc. - President, CEO & Director

+Thank you.
 Good morning, ladies and gentlemen.
-I am Alan Lowe, President and Chief Executive Officer of Lumentum.
-It is my pleasure to welcome you to our 2020 annual meeting.
-Before proceeding, let me introduce the other directors who are present today, each of whom is also a director nominee.
+I'm Alan Lowe, President and Chief Executive Officer of Lumentum.
+It is my pleasure to welcome you to our 2021 Annual Meeting.

-In addition to myself, our directors here online today are: Hal Covert, Penny Herscher, Julie Johnson, Brian Lillie, Ian Small and Janet Wong.
-I would also like to welcome the most recent addition to our Board, Ms. Janet Wong, who joined our Board in September of this year.
-In addition, I'd like to mention that Sam Thomas will not be standing for reelection today.
-Sam served as a member of our Board since we became a publicly traded company in 2015.
-I would like to thank Sam for his support and service to Lumentum for over 5 years and wish him well in his new future endeavors.
+Before proceeding further, let me introduce the other directors who are present today, each of whom is a director nominee.
+In addition to myself, our directors here online today are Penny Herscher, our Board Chair; along with Hal Covert, Julie Johnson, Brian Lillie, Ian Small, Janet Wong and Isaac Harris.

-I would also like to introduce the corporate officers in attendance.
-Wajid Ali, Executive Vice President, Chief Financial Officer; Chris Coldren, Senior Vice President
+I'd like to welcome our most recent addition to our Board, Mr. Isaac, Ike, Harris, who joined our Board in June of this year.
+Ike brings an impressive track record of successfully managing supply chains, expanding global operations and creating a positive impact on business performance and operational excellence for industry-leadi

 Lumentum Holdings Inc Annual Shareholders Meeting Transcript